 Skip to main content

-Convert between binary, octal, decimal, hexadecimal, and any base from 2 to 36.
-BigInt support for arbitrary precision, two's complement at 8/16/32/64-bit widths, and ASCII character detection for byte values — all in your browser.
+Convert a number between binary, octal, decimal, hexadecimal, and any base from 2 to 36.
+Built on BigInt for exact results past 2⁵³ − 1, with two's complement at 8/16/32/64-bit widths and ASCII detection.
+Free and 100% in your browser.

 Enter a Value